kepelrs/nestjs-prisma-crud/docs/docs/crud-endpoints.md

 Suppose you have a `SalesController` where, aside from the CRUD `sale` operations, you also wish to increment and decrement the balance of the users involved.

-The example bellow achieves atomicity by following the following steps:
+The example below achieves atomicity by following the following steps:

 1. Start a [prisma interactive transaction](https://www.prisma.io/docs/concepts/components/prisma-client/transactions#interactive-transactions-in-preview).
 2. Pass `prismaTransaction` into the `PrismaCrudService` methods.